Note: these FAQs mostly relate to our NZQA-accredited Certificate course

 Yes.
 SRA is a Private Training Establishment (PTE) that is fully registered and accredited by the New Zealand Qualifications Authority.
 The current course is NZQA approved.

 Our courses start at different times of the year.
-We offer eight full-time and four part-time courses each year.
+We offer eight full-time and three or four part-time courses each year.
 This means that there is usually a new Full-Time course starting every six weeks, and a new part-time class starting approximately every 13 weeks.

 You must be at least 16 years of age.
 You must also have a satisfactory level of written and spoken English skills.
 A minimum of Level 1 for domestic students and 5 ELTS for international students.
 You must also have no major physical disabilities (such as neck or back injuries), which would adversely affect your chances of achieving the outcomes of the unit standards.